zaxor0/zwerchhau/README.md

 Players should pick a subclass or identity that falls under one of these types.
 This is completely open ended, players are free to come up with any kind of identity.
 Here are some examples:

-- Warrior : Streetfighter, Kung Fu Master, Gladiator, Paladin, Ranger, Knight, Swordsman, Samurai, Crossbowmen
+- Warrior : Streetfighter, Kung Fu Master, Gladiator, Paladin, Ranger, Knight, Swordsman, Samurai, Crossbowmen, Archer
 - Rogues : Thief, Bard, Assassin, Scout, Swashbuckler, Detective
-- Magic-Users : Mage, Wizard, Sorcerer, Warlock, Witch, Necromancer, Illusionist, Sage,
+- Magic-Users : Mage, Wizard, Sorcerer, Warlock, Witch, Necromancer, Illusionist, Sage
 - Priest : Druid, Cleric, Monk, Preacher, Cultist

 Players should develop a clear idea of what background, training, or expierence they have.